dansanderson/picotool/README.md

 1. Install [Python 3](https://www.python.org/) version 3.4 or later, if necessary. (picotool has not been tested with Python 2.)
 1. Download and unpack [the zip archive](https://github.com/dansanderson/picotool/archive/master.zip), or use Git to clone [the Github repository](https://github.com/dansanderson/picotool).
-   * Unpacking the zip archive creates a root directory named `picotool-master`.
+   - Unpacking the zip archive creates a root directory named `picotool-master`.
-   * When cloning the repo, this is just `picotool`, or whatever you named it when you cloned it.
+   - When cloning the repo, this is just `picotool`, or whatever you named it when you cloned it.
 1. Change to the unpacked archive or clone directory from the above step.
 1. Install the software:

    ```
+   pip install picotool-master

+   # Or:
-   python3 setup.py install
+   pip install picotool
    ```

+You should now have a `p8tool` command in your path.

 ## Using picotool